-How an online merchant account factors into the success of your eCommerce business
+How online merchant account services factor into your eCommerce success

 Perhaps nowhere is security more important than in the so-called card-not-present world.
 When you run an online shop or eCommerce site, you're accepting payments where no physical credit card is being presented.
 It's imperative that security needs are addressed and integrated within the merchant account.
 If there is no security, it could easily affect the success of your business.
 Consumers want to know that when they enter their credit card information into your website, they aren’t going to be the victim of credit fraud or have their identities stolen.